uber-go/dig/README.md

-# dig - A dependency injection framework for Go
+# dig: Dependency Injection Framework for Go

 `package dig` provides an opinionated way of resolving object dependencies.

-There are two sides of dig: `Provide` and `Resolve`.
+For runnable examples, see the [examples directory](examples/).

 ## Status